-Taking an online photography class for beginners is among the best ways to skyrocket your photography skills in no time.
+There are plenty of online photography classes.
+And taking one for beginners is one of the best ways to skyrocket your photography skills in no time.

 In this article, I’ve collected some of the best online beginner photography courses (and also ebooks) I reviewed.

-These reviews are also part of a larger project we’ve done, a compilation of the 20 Best Online Photography Courses in 2020.Without further ado, let’s see what the best training products for beginners are.
+These reviews are also part of a larger project we’ve done—a compilation of the 20 Best Online Photography Courses in 2022.Without further ado, let’s see what the best training products for beginners are.

-This impressive, 6.5 hour-long video course is perhaps my favourite.
-Its aim is to bring you from a complete beginner level to a solid intermediate level.
+This impressive, 6.5-hour-long video course is perhaps my favorite.
+It aims to bring you from a complete beginner level to a solid intermediate level.

 Among others, it strongly focuses on the following genres: